coolbeevip/aws-lightsail-guard/README.md

-# AWS Lightsail instance public network IP inspection
+# Amazon Lightsail instance public network IP inspection

-Detect and automatically switch static IPs for instances.
+* 🚀 Initialize an Amazon Lightsail instance.
+* 😎 Procure a static IP and link it with the corresponding instance.
+* 🎯 Register a distinct domain name and delegate subdomains to direct traffic towards your Lightsail assets.
+* 🎉 You are now able to access your assets via the registered domain name.

+🔍 This application consistently conducts active surveillance on the specified port of the instance. 🚫If access is obstructed, it will renew the static IP of the instance ⚡ and update the domain name record 🔄.

 ## Environment